-2. Federal funds reflect President's budget for the U.S. Army Corps of Engineers (USACE).
+1. Federal funds reflect President's budget for the U.S. Army Corps of Engineers (USACE).
 Federal appropriations beyond Year 6 are unknown.
 The USACE may have \$90 million available under HR 2828, however no funds have been appropriated to date.

-3. Local funding is estimated at approximately \$3 million annually.
+2. Local funding is estimated at approximately \$3 million annually.

-4. Water user funding includes State Water Project funds that are collected from state water contractors but are budgeted and appropriated through the state government
+3. Water user funding includes State Water Project funds that are collected from state water contractors but are budgeted and appropriated through the state government

-5. The actual, historical reclamation district contribution for maintenance costs is significantly higher than shown for "Local/Water User".
+4. The actual, historical reclamation district contribution for maintenance costs is significantly higher than shown for "Local/Water User".
 It has been approximately 50% of the total Subventions expenditures due to the historically unreliable State funding for the program.
-It should, also, be noted that the proposed funding levels in years 7 and 8 will still be insufficient to complete the total level of improvement envisioned in the CALFED Record of Decision.